Donald Trump Job Approval Rating: Increasing From Last Week Among Likely Voters

 Donald Trump promised a huge change during his 2016 presidential campaign, and Morning Consult reported last Wednesday that Americans still believe the country is on the right track, despite the many setbacks President Trump has had fulfilling his campaign promises to “make America great again.”

-CNN outlines a list of President Trump’s campaign promises, pledges, and even his threats, along with the progress he’s made in office over the last two months.
+CNN outlines a list of President Trump’s campaign promises, pledges, and threats, along with the progress he’s made in office over the last two months.

 PolitiFact: Donald Trump's stalled campaign promises on health care | Tampa Bay Times: https://t.co/qDn79OJg6N